MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/from-modeljson-to-the-future.md

     }
 ```

-> [!TIP]
+>[!TIP]
-> For additional examples of reading schema details please refer to the [read-manifest](https://github.com/microsoft/CDM/tree/master/samples/1-read-manifest) SDK sample.
+>For additional examples of how to read schema details, refer to the [read-manifest](https://github.com/microsoft/CDM/tree/master/samples/1-read-manifest) SDK sample.

-The code above iterates over the entity declarations found in the manifest, loading the actual definition objects that hold information on attributes and other properties of the entity.
-Now, let's also list which partitions have been referenced by the "model.json" file.
+The code previously shown iterates over the entity declarations that are in the manifest, loading the actual definition objects that hold information on attributes and other properties of the entity.
+Now, let's also list the partitions that have been referenced by the "model.json" file.

 ```csharp
     foreach (var dataPartition in entityDeclaration.DataPartitions)